cosminadrianpopescu/vim-sql-workbench/README-7.md

 it, and then execute another sql statement, you will notice that the latest result sets are still there.
 If you don't want this, you can call this command.
 Next time you execute an sql statement, the resultsets will be empty.

-If you want to wipeout all the resultsets for all buffers, you have to execute the command followed by a `!` (`SWSqlWipeoutResultsSets!`).

 ## SWSqlShowOnlyColumn